Why use multimedia?

 - A 9:16 should only be used as a background image, since it would fill the mobile screen.

 Images and text can be placed into grids or as a mosaic using containers.
-In the example below, images and associated text are placed in row containers, which allows for a pleasing effect which is easy to read.
+In the example below, images and associated text are placed in row containers, which allows for a pleasing effect and is easy to read.

 Link to a video